Substance Abuse Resources in Mishawaka Drug Rehab, Alcohol Rehab & Detox

 Mishawaka Drug & Alcohol Detox Centers

 Detoxification is the physical act of releasing the chemicals from your system.
 Detoxification is also part and parcel of the misinformation surrounding substance misuse.
-Recovery and detox are often used synonymously, but detox isn’t rehabilitation.
+Recovery and detox are often used interchangeably, but detox isn’t rehabilitation.
 It is a stage in recovery.
 It’s possible to flush the poisons out of your body, while not experiencing recovery.

 This is due to the complexity of the disease.
 Drug and alcohol misuse are symptoms, not the root cause.
 Psychiatric research holds theories that substance use disorders are caused by a multitude of factors including genetics, environment, access, trauma and personal circumstances.
 There isn’t a cure for drug and alcohol misuse, but there are several therapies and strategies to help you manage your condition.